Shab86/indelTrim/README.md

 ```

-The original indels are kept in a lookup table (denoted by command line swicth `-hash`), indexed by chromosome and position for later restoration.
+The original indels are kept in a lookup table (denoted by command line switch `-hash`), indexed by chromosome and position for later restoration.

 Rebased insertions follow this mapping,
 ```